PHYSICAL THERAPY FOR FOOT PAIN

 Foot injuries that are chronic in nature can cause significant disability and hinder our ability to walk.
 And as certain sports become more competitive and popular, foot injuries are increasing more every year.

-The following are some very common injuries that we see at Stride Strong PT and a summary of what we can do to help rehabilitate these injuries:
+The following are some very common injuries that we see at Stride Strong's Portland Physicial Therapy Clinics and a summary of what we can do to help rehabilitate these injuries:

 Plantar Fasciitis Therapy